Europe Business Jet Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 • June 2023: Gulfstream Aerospace Corp. announced today the further expansion of its completions and outfitting operations at St. Louis Downtown Airport.
 With this latest expansion, Gulfstream is expected to increase completion operations at the site while modernizing its existing spaces by adding new, state-of-the-art equipment and tooling, representing a total capital investment of USD 28.5 million.

-• June 2023: Gulfstream Aerospace Corp. announced that the super-midsize Gulfstream G280 was cleared for operations at France’s Airport of the Gulf of Saint-Tropez located in La Môle.
+• June 2023: Gulfstream Aerospace Corp. announced the super-midsize Gulfstream G280 has been cleared for operations at France’s Airport of the Gulf of Saint-Tropez located in La Môle.
 The aircraft recently flew several takeoff and landing demonstrations at the short-field airport.

 We provide a complimentary and exhaustive set of data points on global and regional metrics that present the fundamental structure of the industry.
 Presented in the form of 45+ free charts, the section covers data on commercial aircraft deliveries by manufacturer, backlogs of commercial aircraft, active military aircraft fleet by type of aircraft, overall business jets and helicopters fleet by manufacturer and also classified by type of ownership.